0xZepeto/Tictactoe/README.md

 - Receive vulnerability reports from security researchers
 - Support sustainable open-source development

-The teaRank measures our project's impact in the open-source ecosystem.
-Higher teaRank means more rewards!

-## Contributing
-We welcome contributions!
-Please:
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Support tea Protocol
 tea protocol is building a sustainable future for open-source software.
 Learn more at [tea.xyz](https://tea.xyz).